2022–23 North Dakota Fighting Hawks men's basketball team

 The 2022–23 North Dakota Fighting Hawks basketball team represented the University of North Dakota in the 2022–23 NCAA Division I men's basketball season.
 The Fighting Hawks were led by fourth-year head coach Paul Sather and played their home games at the Betty Engelstad Sioux Center in Grand Forks, North Dakota, as members of the Summit League.

-Previous Season
+Previous season

-Under third-year head coach Paul Sather, the Fighting Hawks finished with a record of 6–25 (2–16 Summit) and finished 10th place in the Summit League.
+In 2021–22, the Fighting Hawks finished with a record of 6–25 (2–16 Summit League play) and finished 10th place in the Summit League.